mh-masum6875/mh-masum6875/README.md

 👋 Hi, I’m @mh-masum6875: Maidul Hasan Masum;
-A passionate computer science student, enthusiastic about Web & App Development with superiority in public communication and leadership.
-Possess an unbridled passion for Artificial Intelligence with comprehensive knowledge of machine learning concepts and other related technologies.
+An enthusiastic computer science student, possess an unbridled passion for Artificial Intelligence with comprehensive knowledge of Natural Language Processing, Computer Vision concepts and other related technologies with superiority in public communication and leadership.

 Get me on mhmasum6875@gmail.com